-Step One: Add Weglot to Your WooCommerce Store
+Step 1: Add Weglot to your WooCommerce store

 Adding Weglot to your WooCommerce just takes a few minutes.
-You can first set up your account on Weglot’s website, or you can go through WordPress’s plugin page.
+You can first set up your account on Weglot’s signup page, or you can go through WordPress’s plugin page.

 Either way, you just need to install the plugin, activate it, and then link it with your Weglot account, which you do by putting in your Weglot API key.